santosfamilyfoundation/TrafficGUIs/README.md

 # SantosGUI

 GUI application(s) for interfacing with TrafficIntelligence and related code.

 SantosGUI is currently supported on Ubuntu 14.04 and Windows 8,10.

 ## Installation

-### Unix Installation
+### Conda Installation

+First, we have to install conda and dependencies.
+Follow the directions for Unix, or Windows.

-#### Conda Installation
+#### Unix Installation

-The recommended way to run this project is using Miniconda.
+The recommended way to run this project on Unix is using Miniconda.
 You can install Miniconda from [here](https://conda.io/miniconda.html).
 Be sure to install the Python 2.7 version.
 Install it to `~/miniconda2` when prompted and let the installer prepend the location to your PATH.

+#### Windows Installation

+The recommended way to run this project on Windows is using Anaconda.
+You can install Anaconda from [here](https://www.continuum.io/downloads#windows).
+Be sure to install the Python 2.7 version.
+Install it to `C:\Anaconda2`.

+### Install Dependencies

+Next, you have two options: [installing dependencies from YML (recommended)](#install-dependencies-from-yml), or [installing dependencies from script](#install-dependencies-from-script).
+You can follow these instructions if you have a bash shell (i.e. are on Unix, or are on Windows and have either Git Bash or Windows Subsystem for Linux).

+If you are on Windows and don't have a Bash shell, you will have to run the instructions yourself (or install Git Bash).
+This means that when we say run `bash install_conda_deps.sh santosgui`, that means to:

+1. Open the file `install_conda_deps.sh` in a text editor.
+2. Replace `$YOURENVNAME` with `santosgui`.
+3. Copy all of the lines from the file (excluding `YOURENVNAME=$1`) into the command prompt.

-##### Install from YML
+#### Install Dependencies from YML

 Run the following command to create and activate the conda environment for the project: